Edwin Hoernle: Journalism and the war years

 Within the party Hoerle gravitated towards the left-wing, becoming a supporter of Franz Mehring and Rosa Luxemburg, who soon became a personal friend of the Hoerles.
 During the politically fevered pre-war years there were various other SPD publications to which Hoerle contributed, including the bi-monthly magazine Die Gleichheit, produced by Clara Zetkin, and seen by commentators as Germany's leading journal of the Social Democratic women's movement.
 In 1912 he became editor of the "Feuilleton section" of the SPD regional daily newspaper Schwäbische Tagwacht.
 After war broke out he and his co-editors, Jacob Walcher and Arthur Crispien received a party reprimand because they were deeply critical of the party leadership, which had implemented what amounted to a parliamentary truce over the issue of voting to fund the war.
 In 1916 Hoerle joined the anti-war Spartacus League.
 On 23/24 April 1916 he attended the (illegal) "Opposition Socialist Youth" conference in Jena as a delegate from the Stuttgart Young Socialists.
 He was arrested in June 1916 and sent to the frontline in August 1916 as a member of a "punishment battalion".
 He was arrested again in April 1917 and assigned to a Punishment Unit after it was determined that he had been distributing copies of the illegal anti-war so-called "Spartakusbriefe" (Spartacus Letters).
-Badly wounded, in October 1918 he was transferred to an army hospital facility in Stuttgart.
+Badly wounded in September 1918, he was transferred to an army hospital facility in Stuttgart the following month.

 Post war chaos and Communist Party membership

 Military defeat in November 1918 was followed by a year of revolutionary uprisings which started with a navy mutiny in Kiel and quickly spread to the industrial cities and then, as frontline survivors made their way home to face unemployment and acute shortages, across the country more generally.
 In Stuttgart Edwin Hoernle became a member of the city's Workers' and Soldiers' Soviet ("Council").
-He is also described as a co-founder of the (German) Communist Party, although he is not listed among those who actually attended the new party's founding congress in Berlin, which took place over three days, between 30 December 1918 and 1 January 1919.
-At one stage he was editor in chief of The Red Flag ("Die Rote Fahne") newspaper.
+He is also described as a co-founder of the Communist Party of Germany (KPD), although he is not listed among those who actually attended the new party's founding congress in Berlin, which took place over three days, between 30 December 1918 and 1 January 1919.
+At one stage he was editor in chief of Die Rote Fahne ("The Red Flag"), the party's newspaper.
 However, he spent six months between January and June 1919 detained in Fort Ulm as a leading defendant in the so-called "Stuttgart Communist Trial".
 He was acquitted.
 In 1919 Hoernle was a co-founder of the party branch in Württemberg, which he led during 1919/20.
-Meanwhile, he worked as editor-in-chief of the newspapers "Kommunist" and "Der Pflug" ("The Plough").
+Meanwhile, he worked as editor-in-chief of the newspapers Kommunist and Der Pflug ("The Plough").